top of page

 •Distraction from surveillance duties

 Anyone entering the property of the Alpena Plaza Pool must adhere to the appropriate policies and procedures to ensure their safety and the safety of others.
-Our facility is not intended for rehabilitation participants must be able to physically and mentally perform the function required by the activity.

 For the safety and well-being of all concerned, patrons wishing to use the deep end of the Alpena Plaza Pool must complete a skills observation test.
 The test may include but is not limited to, the observation of swimming one length of the pool (25 yards) without stopping, standing or grabbing onto the rope or side.